kingsdigitallab/kdl/frontend/src/blog/reflections-on-the-international-indigenous-librarians-forum.md

 draft: false
 ---

-# Reflections on the International Indigenous Librarians’ Forum: Ea – Indigenous Agency and Abundance (Honolulu, November 2023)

 A colleague asked, “What was it like attending a conference based in Hawaii compared to the usual other locations?” which is a useful question to answer.
 The International Indigenous Librarians' Forum (IILF), which has been going since 1999 is hosted by a different country usually every two years, but this was the first time Hawaiʻi has hosted and it was the largest yet.
 I’ve attended four IILFs so far, two in Aotearoa New Zealand, and two in the US – one on the Lummi reservation in Washington State, and
 [this one](https://event.fourwaves.com/iilfhawaii/pages) in Hawaiʻi.
-Attending IILF in Hawaiʻi meant many more [Kānaka Maoli](https://en.wikipedia.org/wiki/Native_Hawaiians) could attend than any of the forums I’d previously been to and it meant that the conference was grounded in their language, practices and protocols.
+Hosting IILF in Hawaiʻi meant many more [Kānaka Maoli](https://en.wikipedia.org/wiki/Native_Hawaiians) could attend than any of the forums I’d previously been to and it meant that the conference was grounded in their language, practices and protocols.

 This isn’t to mean that the beauty of the islands wasn’t an attraction to attendees – it certainly was – but what it meant for a number of us was an invitation to step foot on the lands of our